 You had surgery called thyroidectomy.
 This means that part or all of your thyroid gland was removed.
 The main job of the thyroid gland is to make thyroid hormone.
 This hormone controls your body’s metabolism.
 This is the way your body creates and uses energy.
 Removing the thyroid gland removes your body’s source of thyroid hormone.
 So after the surgery, you will need to take thyroid hormone pills every day.
 This helps keep the level of thyroid hormone in your body steady.
-This sheet tells you more about how to care for yourself after surgery.

 Get plenty of rest.

 Avoid heavy lifting and strenuous activity for 3 to 5 weeks.

 Walk a few times daily.
 But don’t push yourself too hard.
 Slowly increase your pace and distance, as you feel able.

 Return to work when your doctor says it’s OK.